Millard Fillmore Suburban Hospital

 Total Hip Replacement

 Much like knee replacements, total hip replacement is indicated when range of motion becomes limited and substantial, continuous pain is present.
 The need for hip replacement surgery is usually caused by arthritis, injury or tumor.
 During total hip replacement surgery, the damaged parts of the hip are replaced with plastic and/or metal parts.
 The surgery basically rebuilds the hip by replacing the ball, socket and stem.

-Total shoulder replacement surgery is less common than hip or knee replacements, but the process is basically the same.
+Total shoulder replacement surgery is less contrary to popular belief, the knee joints of men and women are not the same.
+The angle between a woman’s pelvis and the knee, which affects how the common than hip or knee replacements, but the process is basically the same.
 The damaged joint is replaced with a plastic and metal implant, which replicates a person’s shoulder joint.

 Rotator Cuff Repair

 Shoulder pain is commonly caused by rotator cuff tears.
 The chance of rotator cuff damage increases with age, is most prevalent in the dominant arm and is usually caused by tendon degeneration rather than injury.

 One of the most common orthopedic surgeries is arthroscopic knee surgery.
 During the procedure, a camera is inserted into the knee through a very small incision (about a quarter of an inch).
 In a separate small incision, the surgeon inserts instruments to remove damaged ligaments or cartilage.

 Arthroscopic wrist and ankle surgery is used to repair ligaments, fractures, carpel tunnel syndrome, loose bone fragments, or inflamed or damaged joints caused by arthritis.